makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 BNPL companies make money from retailer partnerships, instead of from the customer.
 This is typically in the form of a cut from retail sales, so that the more customers spend, the greater the profits for the BNPL firm.

-Practical Ecommerce [reports](https://www.practicalecommerce.com/what-merchants-should-know-about-buy-now-pay-later) that merchants usually pay around 2 to 8 percent of the purchase amount, while some providers also charge a flat fee of 30 cents per transaction.
+Practical Ecommerce <a href="https://www.practicalecommerce.com/what-merchants-should-know-about-buy-now-pay-later">reports</a> that merchants usually pay around 2 to 8 percent of the purchase amount, while some providers also charge a flat fee of 30 cents per transaction.

 Affirm is one of the leading BNPL companies, and they are quickly growing in popularity.
-In a recent study, it was revealed [64%](https://morningconsult.com/2021/07/27/buy-now-pay-later-bnpl-credit-card-customer-differences/) of US BNPL customers are low income.
+In a recent study, it was revealed <a href="https://morningconsult.com/2021/07/27/buy-now-pay-later-bnpl-credit-card-customer-differences/">64%</a> of US BNPL customers are low income.
 This is because BNPL companies make it easy for people to make immediate purchases with no interest rates.

 This results in greater sales and order values, which is why retailers partner with BNPL providers, in spite of their relatively high fees,